It's the exit plan that allows you to pass on your business, guarantee jobs and improve employee engagement. But how does employee ownership work?

 Employee-owned businesses often see a rise in motivation and engagement in their workforce: when everyone has an interest in how the company performs, everyone works harder to make sure it does the best it can.
 The spike in productivity and innovation – essential for the survival of a business – also lead to better overall job satisfaction.

 Co-operative Development Scotland can help you decide on the best model of employee ownership for your business.
-For more information and to set up a meeting, contact us.

 Download the employee ownership guide (PDF, 233KB)